-Scripting proponents like to bring up the fact that they aren’t alone.
-A brief scan through various forum threads combined with polls on the subject indeed seems to support the claim that the majority of players believes in scripting.
-While some scripting believers settle for taking comfort in knowing that there are others like them, others take it even further and argue that the opinion of the majority in itself carries an intrinsic bearing upon whether scripting exists or not:
+One of the reasons why scripting believers maintain their belief in spite of the absence of evidence is undoubtedly that they have plenty of fellow believers.
+A brief scan through various forum threads combined with polls on the subject suggests that a wast majority of players believe in scripting.
+While some scripting believers take comfort in knowing that there are others like them, others take it even further and argue that the opinion of the majority in itself carries an intrinsic bearing upon whether scripting exists or not:

 “Where there is smoke there is fire my friend.
 There is a reason ‘handicap’ is the #1 most complained about subject in FUT.”

 “8 out 10 (80%) of the sampled players feel the game is manipulated.
 That seems pretty convincing to me.”

 This argument is nonsense from one end to another.

 The majority isn’t always right

 People are capable of having incorrect beliefs.
 And so a large groups of people.
 Throughout history as well as in modern day everyday life, there are numerous examples of beliefs, which are utterly wrong and yet far more widespread than scripting.
 Although most of us know this, we still occasionally fall into the pitfalls of making what is known as a ad populum fallacy, i.e. trying to justify our views by their popularity or failing to question them because of their popularity.

 No matter how comforting it is to know that others agree with your beliefs, the popularity of your beliefs doesn’t have any bearing on their validity.
 Arguing that scripting exists, because the majority believes in it, is just as ignorant as arguing that McDonald’s food is healthy because they sold over 99 billion meals.